hfassold/omni_optimizer/README.md

 Setting 'myu' to either 0.25 oder 0.75 might be the best choice according to experiments (see preprint).

 The main class to use is the class 'OmniOptimizer' (file 'omni_optimizer.py').

+See https://github.com/hfassold/nlp_finetuning_adafamily for an application where AdaFamily is used for NLP finetuning.